Calvineries/Lego-Games-Character-List/city-undercover.md

 ---

-Characters with a .TXT file
+Unused characters with a .TXT file
 |Character Name|Is in Collection?|Does the .TXT file work?
 |-|-|-|
 ALIEN|❌|